AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Create a self-registration link {#createaselfregistrationlink}

-You can also enable employees in your organization to register themselves as Learners to Adobe Captivate Prime Account, without taking help from you as an administrator.
+You can also enable employees in your organization to register themselves as Learners to Adobe Learning Manager Account, without taking help from you as an administrator.
 The administrator can create a Self-Registration link and share with the employees, who can further register to Prime using their Adobe credentials.

 On the upper-right corner of the page, click **Add**, and choose **Self-Registration**.